yrapop01/yrapop01.github.io/python/index.md

 print(mazda.NAME) # class values can be accessed like in classes
 ```

-Notice that in the following example, car instance can be associated with different classes,
+Notice that in the following example, `brand` instance is associated with different classes during
-however, the code works since all of them have a function `print_slogan()`:
+loop execution, however, the code still works since all of them have a function `print_slogan()`:

 ```python
 brands = [Mazda(), Honda(), Ford()] # list of instances